Carpel Tunnel Syndrome

 What is Carpel Tunnel Syndrome?

 Carpal tunnel syndrome develops when the median nerve in the wrist is pinched or damaged.
-Carpal tunnel syndrome doesn’t just affect the wrist; the median nerve branches out into the thumb, first three fingers, and parts of the forearm, so all of these extremities can be affected by the condition.
+This doesn’t just affect the wrist; the median nerve branches out into the thumb, first three fingers, and parts of the forearm, so all of these extremities can be affected by the condition.
 Women are twice as likely to suffer from this condition than men.

 What Are The Symptoms?